 There is absolutely no doubt that Whatsapp is the most popular messaging app in the world.
-It is free, powerful and have a user base of about 1.5 billion, which is way more than most of the other apps currently available.
+It is free, powerful, and has a user base of about 2 billion, which is way more than most of the other apps currently available.
 But not everyone seems to be happy with WhatsApp after all.

-WhatsApp Inc. was founded in 2009 and 5 years later it was acquired by the social media giant Facebook in a mega $19 billion deal happened in 2014.
-Right after its acquisition, many new messaging services saw a tremendous amount of growth in customers and app downloads as users explored other alternatives.
+Founded in 2009, WhatsApp Inc. was acquired by the social media giant Facebook for $19 billion in 2014.
+Right after its acquisition, many new messaging services saw a tremendous amount of growth in app downloads as users explored other options.

 15. Facebook Messenger

-Don’t get us wrong, but with more than 1.2 billion users, Facebook Messenger’s popularity matches Whatsapp’s.
-However privacy breaches have really dented their credibility over time.
-Well, the Messenger does have some exceptional features including a bot platform and M assistant that is capable of auto completing several tasks for users.
+Don’t get us wrong, but with more than 1.5 billion users, Facebook Messenger’s popularity matches Whatsapp’s.
+However, privacy breaches have really dented their credibility over time.
+The Messenger does have some exceptional features, including a bot platform and M assistant capable of auto-completing several tasks for users.

-But for people who are looking for more privacy and security, Facebook Messenger may not be on their priority list.
-Especially after the recent bust up, where the company admitted that they regularly scan images and even some texts you send.
+But for people looking for more privacy and security, Facebook Messenger may not be on their priority list.
+Especially after the event where the company admitted that they regularly scan images and even some texts you send.

 With over 15,000 distinct stickers and a limit of 300 million stickers a day, users can better communicate with each other.
-Alongside stickers, hike have a Snapchat-like story feature where you can post and share pictures, videos and links with your friends and other hike users.
+Alongside stickers, Hike has a Snapchat-like story feature where you can post and share pictures, videos, and links with your friends and other hike users.

 The app uses a 128 bit-SSL encryption and firewall server for text and media exchanges.
 Conversations between users are stored locally on their device.
 Hike servers don’t keep backups.
 They also provide a hidden mode as an extra layer of protection.

-Right now the app is only compatible with android and iOS, however, before 2015 it was also compatible with PCs.
+Right now, the app is only compatible with android and iOS; however, before 2015, it was also compatible with PCs.
 Moving on, iPhone users can use its image editing capabilities to customize photos.
-Recently, the app integrated with popular GIF platform Gfycat which allows users to converse in animated GIFs.
+The app is integrated with the popular GIF platform Gfycat, which allows users to converse in animated GIFs.

 Kik is a fun instant messaging app, which is favored by many users because of its anonymity.
-To register, you don’t need your contact number unlike some popular messaging services.
-According to its parent company, they don’t have access to archived user data such as images and conversations and other multimedia messages which are automatically deleted after a point of time.
+To register, you don’t need your contact number, unlike some popular messaging services.
+According to its parent company, they don’t have access to archived user data such as images and conversations, and other multimedia messages, which are automatically deleted after a while.
 However, there are many security flaws persistent with Kik that one should consider before trying Kik.

-Skype is a full-fledged telecommunication software which is used by millions of people daily for personal and business reasons.
-It is capable of doing a wide range of things and specializes in video and voice chats between multiple device, including the Xbox console, courtesy of Microsoft.
+Skype is a full-fledged telecommunication software that is used by millions of people daily for personal and business reasons.
+It is capable of doing a wide range of things and specializes in video and voice chats between multiple devices, including the Xbox console, courtesy of Microsoft.